JSv4/OpenContracts/docs/upload_methods/remote_ingest_worker.md

   relationships exactly as in-cluster ingestion does.
 - **Embeddings** -- same model, same inputs (full text for the document, `rawText` per annotation).
-- **Thumbnail** -- regenerated server-side from the uploaded PDF.
+- **Thumbnail** -- regenerated server-side from the uploaded source document (asynchronously).

 ## How It Works

-A small **docker-compose bundle** runs on the remote host: the Docling parser microservice, the vector embedder microservice, and a worker driver.
+A small **docker-compose bundle** runs on the remote host: the selected parser services, an optional vector embedder, and a worker driver.
 The driver is a resumable, per-document CLI:

-1. `plan` scans the PDF tree into a SQLite ledger.
+1. `plan` scans selected extensions into a SQLite ledger.
-2. `run` parses each PDF (real `DoclingParser`), runs your enrichers, computes embeddings, and `POST`s a `multipart/form-data` payload (PDF + metadata JSON) to `/api/worker-uploads/documents/` with `Authorization: WorkerKey <token>`.
+2. `run` detects MIME, selects the configured parser, runs your enrichers, computes embeddings, and `POST`s a `multipart/form-data` payload (source + metadata JSON) to `/api/worker-uploads/documents/` with `Authorization: WorkerKey <token>`.
 3. `verify` polls the target for each upload's terminal status.